WebXROSFellowship/makers/README.md

 In order to make the project more accessible and inclusive to a global audience, multi-lingualism is implemented.
 This feature allows users to interact with the website or application in their preferred language, providing a localized experience and breaking language barriers.

 By incorporating multi-lingual support, it enables users to switch between different languages, ensuring that the content and interface are presented in a language they are comfortable with.
 This can greatly improve accessibility for users who may not be fluent in the default language.

-### * AFRAME integration.

-This project incorporates A-Frame, a web framework for building virtual reality (VR) and augmented reality (AR) experiences.
-A-Frame simplifies the development of immersive and interactive content by utilizing familiar web technologies such as HTML, JavaScript, and CSS.

 ### * Accessibility.